lenin-24/Dhaka-University/803/API/JSON web Token.md

 and give my old token and edit the payload from test999.com to srk@gmail.com and give signature carpi to generate an authenticate token to get target info.

-paste the token in repeater and grt the info
+paste the token in repeater and get the info